Do More of What Matters

-Your UW-Stout education starts with 40 foundational Stout Core credits.
-These classes are designed to build confidence and the collaborative, analytical/quantitative, communication and critical-thinking skills in high demand by employers, all while offering you the freedom to choose options that enhance your degree.
-Whichever polytechnic programs you pursue, Stout Core will give you more time in your field of study and make sure that you graduate ready to do on day one.
+Your UW-Stout education starts with 33 foundational Stout Core credits.
+These classes are designed to build confidence—and the leadership, analytical/quantitative, communication, and critical-thinking skills in high demand by employers—while offering you the freedom to choose options that enhance your degree.
+Whichever polytechnic programs you pursue, Stout Core will give you more time in your field of study and make sure that you graduate ready to do more on day one.

 Earn a Minor or Certificate Along the Way